peacekimjapan/api-guidelines/Guidelines.md

 For example, to repeat the interval of "P1Y2M10DT2H30M" five times starting at "2008-03-01T13:00:00Z," use "R5/2008-03-01T13:00:00Z/P1Y2M10DT2H30M."

 ## 12 Versioning
-**All APIs compliant with the Microsoft REST API Guidelines MUST support explicit versioning.** It's critical that clients can count on services to be stable over time, and it's critical that services can add features and make changes.
+**All APIs compliant with 마이크로소프트 REST API 가이드라인 MUST support explicit versioning.** It's critical that clients can count on services to be stable over time, and it's critical that services can add features and make changes.

 ### 12.1 Versioning formats
 Services are versioned using a Major.Minor versioning scheme.